-The overview allowed users to see a quick snapshot, by month, of their performance against metrics aligned to the 8 SQF standards.
-Results were grouped at a facility, state & organisation level.
+The overview allowed users to see a quick snapshot by month, of their performance against metrics aligned to the 8 SQF standards.
+Results were grouped at a facility, state and organisation level.

 Each standard occupies a section within the dashboard linked to the SQF reporting framework, totalling 42 indicators (sample subset of metrics above).